petaverse-cloud/pv-docs-site/docs/petority/devices/unbinging.md

 	The system will prompt you to confirm whether you want to unbind the device.
 Once confirmed, the device will be unbound from your pet in the Petority app.

 Once you've completed these steps, the device will no longer be associated with your pet.
-Please note that unbinding a device will result in the deletion of all information and data associated with that device.